 If you buy a cold brew concentrate, you will need to dilute it with water.
 Use a 1:1 ratio, to taste, depending on how strong you like your coffee!

-The last thing you need is something to sweeten your coffee with if you like!
+The last thing you need is something to sweeten your coffee with, like coffee syrup, if you like!
 Simple syrup is a great option because it mixes smoothly into cold drinks.

 It can be made in just a few minutes with sugar and water.
 You can use regular sugar, which makes a clear syrup.
 If you’d rather, make a tasty brown sugar syrup.

 If you are making your own cold brew coffee, you will need to place ground coffee in a large pitcher and top with cold water (ideally filtered water).
 Place in the refrigerator.

 After 12-24 hours, strain off the grounds and you have cold brew coffee ready to go!

 My method for the pumpkin cold foam that goes on top of your Pumpkin Cream Cold Brew

 Combine the whipping cream, pumpkin puree, brown sugar and pumpkin pie spice in a measuring cup (if using a handheld milk frother) or a small mixing bowl (if using a mixer).

 Using your handheld frother or mixer, agitate the cream so that all the ingredients are incorporated.

 Check every so often to see if the mixture has reached a thick consistency.
 It doesn’t need to have stiff peaks like whipped cream.
 Once it has reached your desired consistency, you’re ready to assemble your coffee